Yvonnexx/foodtruck/README.md

 ```
 Then go to http://localhost:5000 in the browser.

 Once open the above url, you will see a marker on the google maps.
-You can drag the marker, once you done dragging, you will see nearby food trucks updated on the map.
+You can drag the marker, once you done dragging, click on the truck icon image, you will see the information for this food truck.

 Design Decision
 ---------------